 What is the definition of a Border Crossing Card?

 The BCC (known as DSP-150) is a combination of B-1 and B-2 visas that is printed as a laminated card with specific graphics features.
 From April 1998 to September 2008, laser cards were issued.
-Since September 2008 until now, a new generation of these cards has been rendered using more sophisticated technology.
+From September 2008 until now, a new generation of these cards has been rendered using more sophisticated technology.
 The first and second-generation cards have the same size, but the newer ones have better graphic quality.
 The size of this card is almost similar to a credit card.
 Its time validity is around ten years after the issue, but there are exceptions for children.

-The holder of this card can enter the US from Mexico by land or sea and is only permitted to enter the US borders (for instance, 25 miles farther to California or Texas).
+The holder of this card can enter the US from the Mexico border by land or sea and is only permitted to enter the US borders (for instance, 25 miles farther to California or Texas).
 The holder is authorized to stay in the United States for less than 72 hours to do some activities such as shopping or visiting.
 For more extended stays, you need to apply for I-94 Form.

 Who is eligible for the BCC?